-- You sold or disposed of non-depreciable property that was held for the production of income and your basis was computed under the Arizona Income Tax Act of 1954, as amended (1978 prior). - You claimed the Environmental Technology Facility Credit. - You claimed the Pollution Control Credit. - You claimed the Recycling Equipment Credit. - You claimed the Agricultural Pollution Control Equipment Credit. - You elected to amortize the cost of a child care facility under Arizona law in effect before 1990 and you are still deducting amortization or depreciation for that facility on your federal income tax return.
+- You claimed the Environmental Technology Facility Credit.
+(Form 305) - You claimed the Pollution Control Credit.
+(Form 315) - You claimed the Recycling Equipment Credit.
+(Form 307) - You claimed the Agricultural Pollution Control Equipment Credit.
+(Form 325) - You elected to amortize the cost of a child care facility under Arizona law in effect before 1990 and you are still deducting amortization or depreciation for that facility on your federal income tax return.